shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

    ⋆R = R^x \; ∂_x + R^y \; ∂_y + R^z \; ∂_z

-That is, the Hodge star of the rotation ∂_xpressed as a linear comibination of bivectors is exactly a rotation in terms of cross products in the Hodge dual
+That is, the Hodge star of the rotation expressed as a linear combination of bivectors is exactly a rotation in terms of cross products in the Hodge dual
 space: